HL7/fhir-saner/input/pagecontent/actors.md

 A MeasureConsumer implementing the Supplemental Data Option can receive measures containing supplemental data at its Bundle endpoint, and will store the resources following the requirements of the HTTP Batch operation.

-#### Questionnaire Option

-An actor implementing the Questionnaire Option supports the use of Questionnaire and QuestionnaireResponse resources to determine the current status of selected health delivery resources.

-This option applies to the actors as described below.

-##### Measure Source

-A Measure Source implementing the Questionnaire Option will interact using Questionnaire and QuestionnaireResponse resources to report on the current status of health delivery resources.

-##### Measure Consumer

-A Measure Consumer implementing the Questionnaire Option will interact using Questionnaire and QuestionnaireResponse resources to access the current status of health delivery resources.

 #### Aggregate Option